KenKundert/emborg/doc/configuring.rst

 Show statistics when running *Borg*'s *create*, *delete* and *prune* commands.
-You can always get this by adding the ``--stats`` command line option to the appropriate commands, but if this options is set True then these commands will always show the statistics.
+You can always get this by adding the ``--stats`` command line option to the appropriate commands, but if this option is set True then these commands will always show the statistics.
 If the statistics are not requested, they will be recorded in the log file rather than being displayed.